Nox13last/nox13last.github.io/_posts/2024-11-18-Scenery_of_The_Final_Day.markdown

 tags: [scenery]
 comments: enabled
 ---
 > This was originally discovered 14 March 2023.
-It was then intiially uploaded 18 November 2023.
+It was then uploaded 18 November 2023.
 {: .prompt-info }

 I am at The Final Day, and I am a little concerned.